chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 Chef provides a framework for system integration.

-* Resources are written in Chef Recipes, a Ruby DSL
+* Resources are written in Chef Recipes, a Ruby domain-specific language (DSL).
 * Recipe helpers such as `search` allow dynamic data usage.
 * Chef provides a library of primitives that can be used for other purposes.

 # Recipe Ruby DSL

-Ruby is a 3rd generation language that makes it easy to create domain specific languages.
+Ruby is a 3rd generation interpreted programming language.
+Ruby has features that make it easy to create domain specific languages.
 This lends itself quite nicely to configuration management.

-Ruby gets out of the way, but it's still there when you need it.
+In Chef, Ruby gets out of the way, but it is still there when you need it.

 Chef *Recipes* are a pure Ruby domain specific language.
 They are collected in *Cookbooks* along with associated components like config files or libraries.

 # Recipe Helpers

 Chef provides a number of recipe helpers to obtain and manipulate data to use in Resources.

 *Search* is used to discover information like IP addresses about other systems.

 Arbitrary data about the infrastructure can be stored in *Data Bags* and accessed in recipes.

-.notes We cover Search and Data Bags in later sections.

 # Library and Primitives

 Chef can be used as a library within other applications.
-It speaks JSON and the server has a RESTful API accessed over HTTP.
+It speaks JSON and the server has a RESTful API accessed over HTTP(S).

-Cookbooks can extend Chef with new libraries, including new resources.
+Cookbooks can extend Chef with new libraries, including new resources and helpers to interact with 3rd party services.

 Chef's included tools have plugin systems you can use to extend them.